react-native-community/discussions-and-proposals/proposals/0642-JavaScriptCore-safe-bundle-URLs.md

 ## Motivation

 Recent versions of JavaScriptCore strip query strings from source URLs in stack traces (`Error.prototype.stack`).
+This had led to issues for React Native and Expo users

-To implement features such as Metro's `/symbolicate` endpoint correctly, we must be able to derive (a close approximation of) the source that was executed the client.
+To implement features such as Metro's `/symbolicate` endpoint, we must be able to derive (a close approximation of) the source that was executed the client.
 To do so correctly we need to know the build parameters the client used originally.
+Those parameters being stripped (and defaults used instead) has manifested as obscure resolution errors for React Native users, on both Expo and the community CLI ([1](https://github.com/facebook/react-native/issues/36794), [2](https://github.com/expo/expo/issues/22008)).

 Ideally, for maximal compatibility with debuggers (etc.) that may intercept the raw error stack, the source URLs in the error stack should be sufficient, and should be valid URLs, without any post-processing or external context.